Scoot McNairy biography

 For Scoot, 2012 was a turning point in his career, when he worked alongside Brad Pitt in the crime film Killing Them Softly .
 This breakthrough role led to appearances in more high-profile, critically acclaimed features, including the Oscar-winning Argo (2012), Gus Van Sant's Promised Land (2012), Steve McQueen's Oscar-winnning epic 12 Years a Slave (2013), and 2014's much-talked-about thriller Gone Girl .

-Scoot can also be seen alongside Sandra Bullock in the political satire Our Brand Is Crisis (2015) and in the AMC drama Halt and Catch Fire.
-His latest projects include the superhero flick Batman v Superman: Dawn of Justice (2016) and the thriller Aftermath (2017) with Arnold Schwarzenegger.
+Scoot was also seen playing a supporting role alongside Sandra Bullock in the political satire Our Brand Is Crisis (2015).
+Other film projects include the superhero flick Batman v Superman: Dawn of Justice (2016), the thriller Aftermath (2017) with Arnold Schwarzenegger, the crime thriller Destroyer (2018) crime thriller starring Nicole Kidman, and Once Upon a Time in Hollywood (2019), a Quentin Tarantino drama starring Brad Pitt and Leonardo DiCaprio.

 Scoot has been married to actress Whitney Able since 2010.